Project Overview

 Many respondents supported the management of stormwater in the area based on personal flooding experiences (12 households have flooded in the last 5 years).
 The location of the detention (Gleneagles Reserve) was also supported, as long as people who use the park could still continue to utilise the space, as they do now for dog walking and other activities.

 We also asked for ideas from the community on what they want in the reserve.
 When developing the design for stormwater management in 2021, we thought the existing playground may be impacted.
-We have now determined, the stormwater design that has been endorsed by Council doesn't impact the play equipment within the reserve.
-Feedback and suggestions made through this community consultation will now be considered separately as part of a future budget proposal to Council.
+The stormwater design that has been endorsed by Council doesn't impact the play equipment within the reserve.
+Feedback and suggestions made through the initial community consultation will now be considered separately as part of a future budget proposal to Council.

-A full summary of consultation received is available in the Community Engagement Report.
+A full summary of the community consultation outcomes and feedback received is available in the Community Engagement Report.

-Since consultation, we have been working closely with a technical consultant along with our internal arborist and landscape architects to develop a design that would address our stormwater management needs, the needs of the community and reserve users.
+Following consultation, we worked closely with a technical consultant along with our internal arborist and landscape architects to develop a design that would address our stormwater management needs, the needs of the community and reserve users.

-- 200 or more trees of suitable species will be planted in the basin or surrounding area, a net gain of 35 or more trees.
+• New planting of 200+ trees of suitable species in the basin or surrounding area, a net gain of 35 or more trees.

-- Removal of an old basketball ring behind the club as it is redundant (due to a relatively new one already at the existing playground) which will help to gain additional detention volume.
+• Removal of old, now-redundant basketball ring behind the club (relatively new basketball court and ring within the reserve play space), which will help to gain additional detention volume.

 In a rain event that occurs on an average of every 5 years, flooding in 23 properties will be prevented.
 In a more severe rain event that occurs once in every 100 years, flooding in 8 properties will be prevented.

-The plan along with a report was recently presented to the Asset Management Committee on 20 November 2023 and to Council on 27 November 2023.
-At these meetings, the elected endorsed the plan for consultation.
+A report was presented to the Asset Management Committee on 20 November 2023 and to Council on 27 November 2023 on the Gleneagles Reserve Stormwater Detention Project.
+This report included a proposed stormwater detention basin concept plan for Gleneagles Reserve for community consultation, which was approved by Council.

 Examples of Stormwater Detention Basins